 Cinnamon whiskey has been on my list to re-make for a while.
 I made it a number of years ago to go in my Apple Cider Bourbon Jell-O Shots, and I’ve made it a few times since.

 But this time we wanted it to be a bit more spicy like Fireball brand whiskey.
-The kind that’s brings the heat when it hits your throat!
+The kind that brings the heat when it hits your throat!

-The trick is using more cinnamon sticks and letting it infuse for longer.
+The trick to the fiery cinnamon heat?
+Using more cinnamon sticks and letting it infuse for longer.

 If you let the infusion set for a couple of days, you’ll get a gentle cinnamon flavor that is really lovely.
 But if you let it sit for a couple of weeks, the cinnamon flavor can get really strong.

 Fire whiskey strong.

 WHAT SPICES GO INTO CINNAMON BOURBON?

 You can make this infused whiskey with two simple ingredients: